Only 593 pages left on your journey to becoming a rock star!

 Smoke On The Water – Deep Purple

 Highway To Hell – AC/DC

-Great music had a real impact, and people had a choice – music lovers could buy great records while the masses could listen to all kinds of crap, and some of that great music was highly attractive so that even parts of the masses started listening to it.
+Great music had a real impact, and people had a choice – music lovers could buy great records, while the masses could listen to all kinds of crap.
+Some of that great music was highly entertaining so that even parts of the masses started listening to it.
 People were buying like crazy, and everyone was happy – including the artists, the fans, and the record companies.

 Nowadays the situation is very different, and you mostly have two kinds of songs now: